bioinformaticsdotca/BiCG_2017/IntegrativeAssignment/IA_instructions.md

 # Galaxy

 The purpose of this integrative assignment is to help you familiarize yourself with the Galaxy environment by performing a differential expression experiment between a set of carnioma samples and normal samples.
+In order to run a differential expression analysis, we have three major steps:

+* Alignment of the sequence data onto our reference
+* Quantification of the transcripts based on our alignment
+* Normalization and differential expression based on the quantified transcripts

+More in depth information is provided on the [Galaxy website](https://galaxyproject.org/tutorials/rb_rnaseq/#read-mapping) as well as the notes in Module 6.

 To accomplish this goal, we're going to be using the softwares [Hisat](https://ccb.jhu.edu/software/hisat/index.shtml) for alignment of the reads, [Cufflinks](http://cole-trapnell-lab.github.io/cufflinks/) for efficient transcript quantification, [Cuffmerge](http://cole-trapnell-lab.github.io/cufflinks/cuffmerge/) to combine transcript counts, and finally [CuffDiff](http://cole-trapnell-lab.github.io/cufflinks/cuffdiff/index.html) to determine differenially expressed genes.